fbpx

 ‘Transformative’ mental health bill awaits governor’s signature, funding

-A bill passed unanimously by the is expected to bring some reform to Mississippi's long-troubled mental system, which often strands people with mental health issues in jail with long delays in treatment and has been under scrutiny from federal authorities for years.
+A bill passed unanimously by the is expected to bring some reform to Mississippi’s long-troubled mental care system, which often strands people with mental health issues in jail with long delays in treatment and has been under scrutiny from federal authorities for years.

-House Bill 1222 provides solid to national mental health issues and is so transformative that it could be a really strong model for other states to implement,” said Dr. Katherine Pannel, a psychiatrist, president elect of the Mississippi Psychiatric Association and longtime Mississippi mental health advocate.
+House Bill 1222 provides solid solutions to national mental health issues and is so transformative that it could be a really strong model for other states to implement,” said Dr. Katherine Pannel, a psychiatrist, president elect of the Mississippi Psychiatric Association and longtime Mississippi mental health advocate.

-The measure, authored by Rep. Sam Creekmore, R-New Albany, would mental health for Mississippi's law enforcement, often the first point of contact for those suffering illness.
+The measure, authored by Rep. Sam Creekmore, R-New Albany, would provide mental health training for Mississippi’s law enforcement, often the first point of contact for those suffering illness.
 It would also expand a court-liaison program, helping families dealing with the court system.
 It also seeks to improve cooperation between county governments and regional commissions that oversee community mental health centers.

-The bill faced some realpolitik setbacks as it made its way through the Legislature.
+The bill some realpolitik setbacks as it made its way through the Legislature.
 The initial version would have created a tax on vaping products that was expected to bring in $6.5 million a year, more than half of which would go to help counties house people people needed mental health services.
 But the GOP supermajority in the Legislature would not go for any new tax, so now the measure awaits lawmakers approval of a general appropriation.
 Creekmore expects the Legislature to provide about $4 million a year for the program.

-At one point the bill was amended to include measures proposed by Rep. Kevin Felsher, R-, that would have set some stringent restrictions on people with mental illness being held in jail to await treatment.
-It would also have allowed counties to contract for people to private mental health services instead of waiting in jail, with counties paying rates capped at what Medicaid would pay.
+At one point the bill was amended to include measures proposed by Rep. Kevin Felsher, R-Biloxi, that would have set some stringent restrictions on people with mental illness being held in jail to await treatment.
+It would also have allowed counties to contract for people to private mental health services instead of waiting in jail, with counties paying rates capped at what would pay.
 These measures faced political opposition and were removed, but supporters say the final bill is a major step in the right direction for mental health reform.

 “It’s not a panacea,” said Senate Public Health and Welfare Chairman Hob Bryan, D-Amory.
 “But one of the most important things that has happened in mental health here over the last several years is that there’s attention being focused on the problem.”